Lonitch/Lonitch.github.io/README.md

 # TuBTLE: Tufte Blog Theme with Latex-like Elements

 This repository builds upon the concept of the Tufte-themed Jekyll site, which you can explore [here](http://clayh53.github.io/tufte-jekyll/).
-By integrating [JSXGraph](https://jsxgraph.org/), [Q.js](https://quantumjavascript.app/), and [Quirk](https://algassert.com/quirk), it introduces a remarkable dimension to visualizing intricate mathematical concepts.
-Moreover, Ruby plugins have been developed, enabling the creation of Markdown content enriched with Latex-like elements, thereby enhancing the overall quality of the content.
+By integrating [JSXGraph](https://jsxgraph.org/), [Q.js](https://quantumjavascript.app/),[quantastica circuit simulator](https://github.com/quantastica/quantum-circuit/tree/master), and [Quirk](https://algassert.com/quirk), it introduces a remarkable dimension to visualizing intricate mathematical concepts.
+Moreover, Ruby plugins have been developed, enabling the creation of Markdown content enriched with Latex-like elements, thereby enhancing the overall appearance of the content.

 - [TuBTLE: Tufte Blog Theme with Latex-like Elements](#tubtle-tufte-blog-theme-with-latex-like-elements)
   - [Installation](#installation)